Trump National Golf Club Westchester: Reopening and further events

 The first head golf professional was Frank Graniero.
 The club's first nine holes opened on April 15, 2002, followed by the next nine on June 29, 2002.
 The club had a total cost of $30 million or $40 million, and was claimed to be the largest excavation project in Westchester County's history, with about 3000000 cuyd of earth moved.
 The thirteenth hole cost Trump $7 million, surrounded by an artificial 101 ft black granite waterfall, which pumps 5000 usgal a minute.

-In 2003 Trump tried to move the Sybase Classic, a LPGA tournament, from Wykagyl Country Club to Trump's club for 2007; the Wykagyl lease would run out in that year.
+In 2003 Trump tried to move the Sybase Classic, a LPGA tournament, from Wykagyl Country Club to Westchester for 2007, as the tournament’s agreement with Wykagl was to expire.
 Briarcliff Manor's mayor Peter Chatzky was opposed to the plan; Trump attempted to persuade the mayor to talk to his wife, Jean Chatzky, about the financial benefit of hosting the tournament, adding that village residents would be hired for the event.
 A Trump Organization vice president suggested donating some proceeds to the Briarcliff Manor Public Library's then-proposed expansion or toward improving a village baseball field.
 The club's special-use permit with the village restricted the course to 300 people and banned large-scale tournaments from taking place there.
 The discussion between the Trump Organization and village government stopped that year, however in 2004, Trump submitted a new request to bring a LPGA or PGA tournament to the club.
+(The Sybase Classic would eventually be moved to Upper Montclair Country Club in New Jersey before its cancellation after the 2009 playing.)

 A storm in June 2011 caused public utilities including the Briarcliff library and Law Memorial Park's public pool and playing fields to be flooded.
 When Trump had renovated the course, his workers made unauthorized changes to its drainage system, which made the course look and play better for golfers.
 The alterations lowered the system's water capacity and thus raised water levels by about six feet.
 The Trump Organization met with the village over the issue, though it did not take corrective actions.
 After negotiations ended, the village billed the club $238,353.
 The Trump Organization blamed the flooding on a village drainage pipe which lacked a grate, and blamed the conflict on then-Briarcliff mayor William Vescio, who owns a company that previously came into conflict with Trump.
 Vescio denied the relation to the previous conflict and claimed that the flooding was caused by rocks and trees at washed down the hill from the golf club.